Health, Safety and Welfare Policies

 Fire (Students) Summer Row

-Every office and classroom has a notice informing you of what to do in the event of a fire.
-You must leave the building as quietly and calmly as possible as soon as the fire alarm rings.
-The meeting point for your programme is given later in this handbook and you should go there quickly and wait until a register has been taken and you are advised to return to University College Birmingham.
+All evacuation routes and final exits have a Fire Action notice informing you of what to do in the event of a fire and showing the location of the building Emergency Assembly Point.
+You must leave the building as quietly and calmly as possible as soon as the fire alarm rings and make your way to the designated assembly point.
+You should not return to the building until you are advised it is safe to do so.

 Fire Procedures